 6. Basic directions: “Makai” (towards the ocean) and “mauka” (towards the mountain).
 Very useful on an island.

 7. Roads here can be blocked for hours and often no way around.
-It is also possible for the Hanalei Bridge to close due to heavy rains.
+It is not unusual for the Hanalei Bridge to close due to heavy rains.
 The Kauai Traffic Alerts Facebook group and Google Maps are very helpful.

 Closest Medical Clinic: 5371 Koloa Road, Koloa.
 Phone: 808.742.1621.
 Walk-ins accepted.
 Call first.